opentofu/tofu-ls/.github/CONTRIBUTING.md

 [OpenTofu CLI/core has its own repository.](https://github.com/opentofu/opentofu)

-OpenTofu providers are **not** maintained in this repository; you can find relevant repository and relevant issue tracker for each provider within the Registry index.

 This repository also does **not** include the source code for some other parts of OpenTofu.
 If you have feedback about them (including bug reports) please do feel free to [open a GitHub issue in the core repository](https://github.com/opentofu/opentofu/issues/new/choose).